-Doss Consolidated Common School District Gillepsie 086-024 Name of School District County CoDist.
-Number We, the undersigned, certify that the attached ann (check one) vapproved disapproved for the he year ended August 31, 20 21, at a meeting of the board of trustees of such school district on the 11th day of January, 2022.
-Geresa Glanis Co eil Conwelge Signature of Board Secretary Signature of of Board President If the board of trustees disapproved of the auditor's s report, the reason(s) for disa approving it is(are):
+Name of School District County CoDist.
+Number We, the undersigned, certify that the attached annual fin (check one) approved disapproved for the year school district on the 16th day of January, 2024. c , , , c Signature of Board Secretary Clil CRe Signature of Board Presider nuelge nt